-In Oman traditional fishing boats are still produced by craftsmen from memory, without plans and drawings.
+In Oman traditional fishing boats are still produced at the dhow yards of Sur by craftsmen from memory, without plans and drawings.
 From start to finish takes three to six months.

 Building a dhow to completion takes between three and six months, depending on the size of the ship.